enthusiastic-js/form-observer/docs/form-validity-observer/README.md

 ### Method: `FormValidityObserver.unobserve(form: HTMLFormElement): boolean`

 Instructs the observer to stop watching a form for user interactions.
-The form's fields will no longer be validated when a user interacts with them, and the observer's manual validation functions will be disabled.
+The form's fields will no longer be validated when a user interacts with them, and the observer's manual validation methods will be disabled.

 If the provided form element was being watched before `unobserve()` was called, the method will run any necessary teardown logic and return `true`.
 Otherwise, the method does nothing and returns `false`.